green-leafed plant

 2. Certification Pathway Support

-• Record-keeping and documentation training
+• Organic record-keeping and field-level documentation training

-• Annual self-assessment and third-party audit preparation
+• Annual self-assessment and preparation for third-party organic audit

-1. Agronomic Training
+1. Organic Agronomic Training

-• Soil health and biodiversity management
+• Soil health and biodiversity restoration building long-term fertility without synthetic inputs

-• Pest management without WHO-prohibited pesticides
+• Biological pest management eliminating WHO-prohibited pesticides

 3. Market Linkages

-• Direct connections to domestic ginning partners
+• Direct connections to domestic ginning partners with organic handling capability

-• Access to eko·kotton's international buyer network
+• Access to eko·kotton's international organic buyer network

 4. Gender and Inclusion